vdkhai/neatHR/README.md

-neathr
+neatHR
 ======

-Neat HR Management System
+Neat HR Management System base in Laravel 4 and Bootstrap 3